AuDigitalHealth/ci-fhir-r4/pages/_includes/guidance.md

    - `PractitionerRole.identifier`
    - `ServiceRequest.identifier`

 Business identifiers will typically be a national identifier (ABN, Medicare Provider, IHI), registry / exchange service identifier (ETP, eRx), or local identifier (MRN, Placer Identifier).
-An identifier **SHALL** conform to the applicable HL7 AU Identifier Profile as per **ADHA-FHIR-IDENT-07**.
+An identifier **SHALL** conform to the applicable HL7 AU Identifier Profile as per **ADHA-FHIR-IDENT-08**.

-### Local identifiers
-When It is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their HPI-O or ABN to construct a legal, globally unique identifier system for their local identifiers.
+When constructing a local identifier it is preferable that an organisation uses their own local system identifier namespace but if that is not available then an organisation can use their HPI-O or ABN to construct a legal, globally unique identifier system for their local identifiers.

 **HPI-O scoped identifiers**